Magenschleimhautentzündung bei Katzen

 If you want to use home remedies, you can choose chicken, potatoes or rice, for example - all cooked.
 The stomach can process three or more small portions spread over the day better than one large portion that covers the entire food requirement at once.

 In the case of a mild, acute inflammation, a gentle change in diet may be enough to alleviate the symptoms.
-However, if your cat is suffering from severe and/or chronic gastritis, treatment in a veterinary clinic may be necessary, for example to restore fluid levels with the help of an infusion, to administer painkillers and anti-inflammatory medication, or to help regenerate and protect the stomach with the help of antibiotics.
+However, if your cat is suffering from severe and/or chronic gastritis, treatment in a veterinary clinic may be necessary, for example to restore fluid levels with the help of an infusion, to administer pain-relieving and anti-inflammatory medication, or to help regenerate and protect the stomach with the help of antibiotics.

 As you can see, the treatment options are as varied as the causes themselves.